Atenna/Python-Client-Server-App/README.md

 ## How it works

-Client writes messages to Server
-Server receives a message and send it back with appended text "from server"
+Client writes messages to Server.
+Server receives a message and send it back with appended text "from server".

 ![alt tag](https://github.com/Atenna/Python-Client-Server-App/blob/master/img/clientServer.PNG)